Hurtak/petrhurtak.com/articles/_drafts/screen/article.md

 ## Workflow

 - start the screen session with `screen` command
-- once you are in a screen you can exit it just as you would exit regular shell by typing `exit`
+- once you are in a screen, you can exit it just as you would exit regular shell by typing `exit`
 - or you can `detach` from the screen session, which will bring you back to the original shell.
 Later on, you can reattach to the detached screen

 ## Keyboard shortcuts